UweGerdes/docker-build-phantomjs-arm32v7/README.md

 Most of the following commands can be done via ssh which is nice for copy/paste the commands.
 But the building will probably screw up the network or other things so it has to be started on the real console.

-Get the best version number and other hints from [http://phantomjs.org/build.html](http://phantomjs.org/build.html), the list of required packages does not perfectly fit to the Raspbian / ubuntu-armhf environment, I've included them here and in the `Dockerfile`, see below for docker building.
+Get the best version number and other hints from [http://phantomjs.org/build.html](http://phantomjs.org/build.html), the list of required packages does not perfectly fit to the Raspbian / ubuntu-arm32v7 environment, I've included them here and in the `Dockerfile`, see below for docker building.

 ## Building on Raspbian